Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 #### Typeahead

 * Present in all dropdown selects, streamlines experience for users.
-* Typeahead is relevant only to options in the list, it will not return group names.
-Grouping headers are not seen when using typeahead.
+* Typeahead is relevant only to options in the list; it will not return group labels.
+Group labels are not seen when using typeahead.

 [See typeahead](/design-system/patterns/typeahead/)